×

 Who is starring in Pirates of the Caribbean 6?

 In December 2022, producer Jerry Bruckheimer told The Hollywood Reporter that they were close to getting started on a "Pirates" movie featuring "a younger cast."
-He didn't elaborate further than that, but we're wondering if a certain older character will be back in action.
-Will Johnny Depp return as Captain Jack Sparrow?
+He didn't elaborate further than that, but we're wondering — will Johnny Depp return as Captain Jack Sparrow?

 What have the Disney suits said about this?
 In May 2020, Collider asked Jerry Bruckheimer about Depp's involvement in "Pirates 6," and he responded, "The one we're developing right now, we're not sure quite what Johnny's role is going to be."
-Similarly, in December 2018, The Hollywood Reporter asked Disney exec Sean Bailey if the A-lister would return.
+In December 2018, The Hollywood Reporter asked then-Disney exec Sean Bailey if the A-lister would return.
 His answer?
 "We want to bring in a new energy and vitality."
-However, a year after the trial, The New York Times went to Bailey and asked about Depp.
-His answer?
-"Noncommittal at this point," which sounds like a step back from his earlier response.

 Who is writing Pirates of the Caribbean 6?

-Real movement on "Pirates of the Caribbean 6" started in October 2018, when Rhett Reese and Paul Wernick were tapped to write the screenplay.
+Real movement on the new "Pirates of the Caribbean" started in October 2018, when Rhett Reese and Paul Wernick were tapped to write the screenplay.
 Reese and Wernick are two of the hottest writers in Hollywood, having penned all three "Deadpool" movies and both "Zombieland" flicks.
-According to Disney exec Sean Bailey, these two were brought onboard to make the franchise "punk rock again."
+According to then-Disney exec Sean Bailey, these two were brought onboard to make the franchise "punk rock again."
 However, by February 2019, the dynamic duo was out.

 A few months later, it was reported that Ted Elliott — who co-wrote four "Pirates" films — would be writing the script alongside Craig Mazin of "Chernobyl" fame.
 Then, word on the screenplay went kind of quiet until May 2020, when producer Jerry Bruckheimer told Collider, "We're working on a draft right now, and hopefully we'll get it shortly and give it to Disney, and hopefully they'll like it."